ragibson/levy-stable-benchmarks/README.md

 To this end, we've written some [tests to prove our transformations are good](tests/parameterization_tests.py).
 At the moment, all the libraries here appear use either the S0 or S1 parameterization (in Nolan's notation).

+<a name = "FAQ7"></a>
 ##### simple_quadrature _usually_ seems accurate.
 When/where is it inaccurate?

 Most notably, simple_quadrature can completely fail near x = ?
-(TODO) and in the tails when the oscillatory components of the integrand become incredibly unwieldy.
+(TODO: this has been observed, but where and why?) and in the tails when the oscillatory components of the integrand become incredibly unwieldy.

-TODO: potential hybrid scheme with asymptotic tail laws?
-Should probably create a custom integrator for this purpose if accuracy is critical.
+One could probably create a hybrid scheme that uses known asymptotic tail results to improve accuracy here, though it's unclear how successful or performant such an approach would be.

+If accuracy is critical, one should really use a custom integrator for computing this distribution's functions as there are some nice properties of the integrands that so far have not been exploited.
+To date, only general quadrature routines have been used.
+Indeed, most of the significant issues in Nolan's STABLE program appear to arise due to numerical quadrature failures.

+<a name = "FAQ8"></a>
 ##### simple_monte_carlo appears far slower in practice than listed here.
 Why?

 simple_monte_carlo is an incredibly inefficient method for computing the CDF in general.
 It must generate new random samples for each unique pair of (alpha, beta) values.

 Here, the test tables include many repeated (alpha, beta) pairs, so the method appears to run more quickly *on average* than it otherwise might.

+<a name = "FAQ9"></a>
 ##### These methods vary greatly in their speed.
 What is a "good" average time per call?

 This is highly domain specific -- some applications might need very quick calculations and can tolerate large inaccuracies.
 Others might require high accuracy and have speed only as a secondary consideration.

 The tests here were run on a machine with a i7-9700K (8 cores, stock, up to 4.9 GHz) CPU and 16 GB DDR4 3200 MHz of RAM.